-She was an adjunct Professor in Marketing at the UMass Lowell and a frequent workshop speaker at CWE and small business accelerators.
-She has a unique combination of marketing, business and technical experience that provides a well-rounded advantage for her clients.
+She was an adjunct Professor in Marketing at UMass Lowell and a frequent workshop speaker at the Center of Women Enterprise and other small business accelerators.
+She has a unique combination of marketing, business, and technical experience that provides a well-rounded advantage for her clients.
 See her career profile on LinkedIn.

 Susu is an advocate for helping women advancing their careers.
-She is one of the co-founders of Women Accelerators.
-She holds an MBA/MIS from Lesley University.
+She holds a Master in IT Management from Lesley University.
 Susu has been a Women Accelerators mentor since 2016.